MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/get-started-online.md

 # Get Started as a Reseller of Business Central Online

 If you want to build your business on [!INCLUDE [prodlong](../developer/includes/prodlong.md)] online, you must get set up as a reseller in the Microsoft Partner Center.
-We also recommend that you [join the Ready to Go program](../developer/readiness/readiness-ready-to-go).
+We also recommend that you [The “Ready to Go” Program](../developer/readiness/readiness-ready-to-go.md).

 ## Get set up in the Partner Center